LeonSering/fair_and_fast_k_center_clustering/README.md

 print("running time: ", model.running_time) # running time in sec
 ```

-You can also use the jupyter notebook ```showcase/showcase.ipynb``` for a playground with a toy example for testing.
+The full interface can be seen in the jupyter notebook ```showcase/showcase.ipynb```, which can also be used as playground for testing a toy example.

 Alternatively, you can use ```experiments/computational_study.ipynb``` for recreating our experiments.
 (Warning: As we created the plots in the paper by iterating over many different parameters values this can take several hours, even though a single computation is fast.)
 The data sets used in the manuscript are included and can be found in ```experiments/data/```.